neurodata/nd_template/README.md

 # ocp_template
-a blank template that can be cloned demonstrating ocp style.

-it contains the following directory structure
+a blank template that can be cloned demonstrating ocp style. note the milestones (which do not get copied when you clone). also note that this can be public or private until we submit a manuscript. this repo contains the following directory structure

 - **Background**: to put all articles that we discuss, many of which will be referenced in our publication.
 Call each file <Last name of first author><last 2 digits of year>, eg, Smith15.
 - **Code**: this will house all your code.